How Might Businesses Use Cognitive Biases to Their Advantage?

 - Marketing messaging: Frame your offerings in terms of risk reduction or elimination.

-Example: Zappos’ offer of free returns and a 365-day money-back guarantee helps reduce the risk of online shopping, leading to higher sales.
+Zero-risk bias example: Zappos’ offer of free returns and a 365-day money-back guarantee helps reduce the risk of online shopping, leading to higher sales.

 The Impact of Cognitive Biases on SEO and Digital Marketing